piercus/image-augment/README.md

 * integrate with DL training
 * Fast Noise image generation (truncatedNormal)

+See [benchmark](./doc/BENCHMARK.md) for more info about performance

 ## Todo list

+Help appreciated, please [open an issue][] if you have any question.

-[ ] Add benchmark test to measure the speed
+[x] Add benchmark test to measure the speed
-[x] Faster random generator using [tensorflow js truncated normal](https://js.tensorflow.org/api/1.0.0/#truncatedNormal) [x] Get affine transform to work with tensorflow backend [ ] Faster noise generator
+[x] Faster random generator using [tensorflow js truncated normal](https://js.tensorflow.org/api/1.0.0/#truncatedNormal) [x] Get affine transform to work with tensorflow backend [x] add examples/explanations/benchmark in the README.md [ ] Run all unit tests on Travis
+[ ] Speed up all non-batch implemented tensorflow augmenters [ ] Generate documentation on github
+[ ] Add more augmenters
-[ ] Add unit test and examples for cropToBox and DrawBoxes [ ] Generate documentation on github
+[ ] Add unit test and examples for cropToBox and DrawBoxes [ ] Stream API
-[ ] Stream API
-[ ] add examples/explanations/benchmark in the README.md
-[ ] create a demo app running in the browser with tfjs + webgl [ ] Implement perspective Transform using tensorflowjs backend [ ] Run all unit tests on Travis
+[ ] create a demo app running in the browser with tfjs + webgl [ ] Implement perspective Transform using tensorflowjs backend [ ] Faster noise generator